 Why would you WANT to reduce the insulin response?
 If weight loss or improving insulin sensitivity is your goal, then reducing the insulin response as much as possible is the main strategy you should be focusing on.
 Again, this is something discussed in detail in the Complete Intermittent Fasting Bundle.
 The release of insulin locks up your fat cells and stops something called "lipolysis" (aka fat burning).
 In order to tap into fat burning mechanisms, reducing the insulin response with your meals and with Intermittent Fasting is essential.

-Remove the confusion and add CLARITY to achieving your wellness DREAMS with the Complete Intermittent Fasting Bundle!
+Get the step-by-step, meal-by-meal details on how to achieve your weight loss goals using Intermittent Fasting with the Complete Intermittent Fasting Bundle!
 Head over HERE to get started!

 Autumn Elle Nutrition